NativeScript/docs-v7/docs/app-and-screen-templates/creating-custom-templates.md

 - Plain JavaScript template at [https://github.com/NativeScript/template-blank-ng](https://github.com/NativeScript/template-blank-ng)
 - Vue.js template at [https://github.com/nativescript-vue/nativescript-vue-template](https://github.com/nativescript-vue/nativescript-vue-template)

-Creating your own template is as simple as cloning the wanted template repository and modifying the source code ot satisfy your business logic.
+Creating your template is as simple as cloning the wanted template repository and modifying the source code to satisfy your business logic.

 ```Git
 git clone https://github.com/NativeScript/template-blank-ts.git
 ```

-As of NativeScript 4.x.x the applicaiton templates, in fact, jhave a mobile application structure so you could develop your own template by following the standart developer workflow.
+As of NativeScript 4.x.x the application templates have a mobile application structure so you could develop your template by following the standard developer workflow.
 ```JS
 cd template-blank-ts
 npm i